GhostActive/project/README.md

 # Default name of used template folder.
 If a sub folder in $SRC_FOLDER with
 # this name exists, it's content is copied automatically to new project folders.
-# If the folder does't exist, then it's ignored and no template is used.
+# If the folder doesn't exist, then it's ignored and no template is used.
 DEFAULT_TEMPLATE="default"

 # Root folder in which new project folders will be created.
 At runtime in the